anenadic/committee-task-forces-templates/task-force-charter-template.md

 _Example:_

 _The task force meeting times are determined by polling the task force member's availabilities and are not open to general public.
-Minutes of past meetings are available here._
+Minutes of past meetings are available at [link]._

 ### Core Team Liasion